mbencina/Procedural-cell-shape-model/README.md

 ## Installation instructions

 #### Requirements
 - Python >= 3.9 (it should work with lower versions, but it was tested with 3.9).

+Please also note that not all dependencies listed in _requirements.txt_ are actually required for running the project.

 ### Windows